A boundary driven generalised contact process with exchange of particles: Hydrodynamics in infinite volume: Abstract

 \section{Abstract}

-We consider a two species process which evolves in an infinite domain in contact with particles reservoirs at different densities, according to the superposition of a generalised contact process and a rapid-stirring dynamics in the bulk of the domain, and a creation/annihilation mechanism at its boundaries.
+We consider a two species process which evolves in a finite or infinite domain in contact with particle reservoirs at different densities, according to the superposition of a generalised contact process and a rapid-stirring dynamics in the bulk of the domain, and a creation/annihilation mechanism at its boundaries.
 For this process, we study the law of large numbers for densities and current.
 The limiting equations are given by a system of non-linear reaction-diffusion equations with Dirichlet boundary conditions.